Kaleta-25/Yandex-Music-Analytics/README.md

 2. On Monday mornings, Springfield and Shelbyville residents listen to different genres.
 This is also true for Friday evenings.

-3.Springfield and Shelbyville listeners have different preferences.
+3. Springfield and Shelbyville listeners have different preferences.
 In Springfield, they prefer pop, while Shelbyville has more rap fans.

 ### Description of columns:
 - 'userID' — user identifier